Leonid Chernovetskyi: Political career

 According to the Kyiv city election commission, Chernovetskyi garnered 32 percent of the vote to win the election for mayor of Kyiv.
 Vitali Klitschko placed second with 24 percent and incumbent Oleksandr Omelchenko placed third with 21 percent.
 Opponents say Chernovetskyi won because of a dirty campaign marred by bribing impoverished elderly voters with food; Chernovetsky has denied this.
 Chernovetskyi was also elected to the Verkhovna Rada in the list of the Our Ukraine Bloc, but had to reject the parliamentary seat.

-In first year after the election victory Chernovetskyi increased Kyiv budget in 5 times Leonid Chernovetskyi was developing anti-alcohol and anti-tobacco programs during time when he was mayor.
+In first year after the election victory Chernovetskyi increased Kyiv budget 5 times and developed anti-alcohol and anti-tobacco programs during his tenure as mayor.